 Mill Creek Environmental (MCE) has completed thousands of Level 3 and Level 4 Soil Analysis for residential and commercial real estate transactions and septic system permits.
 We have also completed septic system designs for difficult soils and/or terrains (small lots, high water tables, and shallow bedrock) and developed successful solutions for failing septic systems.
 Our licensed geologists in conjunction with professional engineers can design a septic system that will work for these difficult conditions and/or problem lots.
 We are also experienced in completing soil classification and testing for Land Application Systems (LAS) Non-Domestic Septic System Permit (NDSS), Large Community Septic Designs, and Underground Injection Control (UIC) permits.
 Feel free to call us for a site-specific cost estimate.

 What is a Level 3 and Level 4 Soil Survey?
+(PERC Test)

+Level 3 Soil Surveys may also be referred to as perc tests - perc testing is an old way to refer to soil surveys.
 A Level 3 Soil Survey is a test to determine if your soil is suitable for on-site sewage management system (a septic system).
 A Level 4 Soil Survey is a high intensity soil survey that provides much greater detail than a Level 3 Soil Survey.
 Level 4 Soil Surveys are sometimes required for difficult lots or poor soil areas.
 The tests evaluate a soils ability to percolate ("perc") wastewater from a septic tank.
 A soil survey will also provide information on depth to rock or groundwater and will provide a map with soil types and applicable setbacks to site features.

 How is a Level 3 Soil Analysis Performed?